Online Learning in Seven Easy Steps

 - Lesson Plan Nuggets - ideas for lesson plans that come with a suggestion for how you might link that content to a standards based activity

-- Click to Teach/Click to Learn - specially designed lessons for student self paced learning right here on TE-Pro; these include everything you need to teach standards based content and measure learning
+- Click to Teach/Click to Learn - specially designed lessons for student self paced learning right here on EdTA's Learning Center; these include everything you need to teach standards based content and measure learning